 The Frozen Ground

 Everybody is different.
 People like different kinds of foods, music, art and other things.
-They may also have different mind sets.
-Some may not be open to the ideas you want to offer.
-So, for you, this may be the equivalent of frozen ground.
+They may also have different belief systems.
+Some may not be open to the ideas you offer.
+So this may be the equivalent of frozen ground.

-Some individuals decide they want to target these groups.
+Some people actually do decide that they want to target these groups.
 They deliberately aim to reach others who are sceptical or have rigid opinions.
 They aim to open their minds to other ideas and possibilities.

-Some individuals therefore try to show others the benefits of changing their lifestyle, company culture or behaviour.
-This may work, but the odds are not in favour of the recipients of the messages actually changing.
+Some individuals or thought leaders do try to show others the benefits of changing their lifestyle, behaviour or culture.
+Sometimes this may work.
+But the odds are not in favour of certain people or cultures changing.

 Let’s return to your own life and work.
-What are the kinds of ideas, models and tools you would like to pass on to people?
+What are the kinds work that you would like to do or the knowledge that you would like to pass on to people?
 Where do you believe would be the most fertile ground?

-What are the kinds of people or places that would be most open to these ideas?
-How can you reach these in a way that fits your values system?
-How can you pass on knowledge in a way that helps them to achieve success?
+How can you reach the people that may be open to these ideas?
+How can you do this in a way that fits your values system?
+How can you then do work or pass on knowledge that helps these people to achieve success?

 If you wish, try tackling the exercise on this theme.
 This invites you to complete the following sentences.